ahmedalhulaibi/ahmedalhulaibi/src/routes/blog/go-context-misuse.md

 Any values required as inputs to functions and methods should be defined explicitly as input parameters.
 When methods have many required inputs, lean on composing related inputs with the factory and builder pattern.

-For service-wide dependencies like `sql.DB` or loggers, use dependency injection.
+For service-wide dependencies like `sql.DB` or loggers, use factory functions.
 Avoid hiding dependencies in `context.Context` to minimize run-time exceptions and make your code easier to read.

 > ### Hold on, isn't a logger request-scoped?